BayuP/go-gin_mongodb/README.md

 # go-gin_mongodb
-Simple project using go gin and mongo driver
+Simple project POS (Point of Sales) System using go gin and mongo driver